smartdevicelink/sdl_evolution/nnnn-Expand-Mobile-putfile-RPC.md

 ## Introduction

-This proposal is to expand putfile RPC to incorporate with unreliable wireless medium.
+This proposal is to expand putfile RPC to incorporate it with unreliable wireless medium.
-This proposal seeks to enhance the reliability of large data transfers to the Head Unit by introducing a field for CRC in the putFile RPC.
+This proposal seeks to enhance the reliability of large data transfers to the Head Unit by introducing a field for CRC in the putfile RPC.

 ## Motivation

 Current SDL design assumes that the transport medium is 100% reliable and all data will be correctly retrieved by the receiver.
-However, not every wireless medium is guaranteed to be 100% error free.
-This error might be introduced by hardware design failure, hardware driver issue and environmental noise interference.
-Theoretically, transport layer will have retransmission mechanism to handle all this kinds of errors.
-But wireless mediums like bluetooth can’t have this protection due to compability issue with major phone manufacturers (Samsung, HTC, Huawei, .etc).
+In reality, however, not every wireless medium is guaranteed to be 100% error free.
+Errors might be caused by hardware design failure, hardware driver issues, or environmental noise interference.
+Theoretically, transport layers will have retransmission mechanisms to handle all types of errors, but wireless mediums like bluetooth can’t have the same protection, due to compatibility issues with major phone manufacturers (Samsung, HTC, Huawei, .etc).

-The primary motivation of this proposal is to allow developer use CRC checksum to guarantee data integrity in error sensitive scenario (Transfer large binary file).
+The primary motivation of this proposal is to allow developers to use CRC checksum to guarantee data integrity in error sensitive scenarios (such as the transfer of a large binary file).

 ## Proposed solution

-Proposed solution introduces an optional 4-byte CRC checksum in putfile RPC.
-32 bit CRC(CRC32) can check data integrity up to 512 Mbit.
-If the CRC check fails, SDL core will request retry for the same putfile operation by sending back  “CORRUPTED_DATA” result code.
-CRC calculation and retransmission should be handled by file manager inside mobile library.
+The proposed solution introduces an optional 4-byte CRC checksum in putfile RPC.
+32 bit CRC (CRC32) can check data integrity up to 512 Mbit.
+If the CRC check fails, SDL core will request to retry for the same putfile operation by sending back the result code “CORRUPTED_DATA”.
+CRC calculations and retransmissions should be handled by the file manager inside the mobile library.
 This file manager should be modified to accept a CRC flag passed by application logic.

 ## Detailed design